aiwaves-cn/agents/README.md

 - **Examples**:
-  - Basic codes for a GPT Node are as follows:
+  - Basic codes for Node are as follows:
     ```python
 	class  Node():
 		def  __init__(self,